UV Systems are sized according to application requirements.

 The need for chemical-free disinfection of water can be found in all areas of water treatment whether it be residential, commercial, institutional or industrial applications.
 The utilization of UV light is not a cure-all for microbial contamination, nor is it the replacement for traditional cleaning and sanitizing methods.
 It is however, a useful tool that has proven successful in thousands of installations over a period of 50 years.
 UV light’s physical rather than chemical process makes it an ideal system component for ease of maintenance, low operating cost, and operator safety.

-Typical UV Applications
+Table 1 Typical UV Applications |

 Pakwater Care Services provide complete solutions for Ultra Violet (UV) Water Disinfection Systems for Domestic, Commercial and Industrial Applications.